End-to-end-provenance/provExplainR/README.md

 No differences have been detected
 ```

 Here is an example of what the prov.diff.script output looks like.
-Script from
-the first provenance directory is displayed on the left.
-Script from the second
-provenance directory is displayed on the right.
+The script from the first provenance directory is displayed on the left and the script from the second provenance directory is displayed on the right.
 ![Image description](prov.example.png)